zenio/festline.github.io/_pages/roadmap.md

 ## Rules:

-- Deadline for submissions 2019 March 10th
+- Deadline for submissions: 2019 March 10th
 - You can make maximum 5 submissions a day, and the competition is individual (that is, 1 person per team, team merges are not allowed)
 - In case you want to get credits, you need to rename your team (of 1 person) in full accordance with your name in the course [rating](https://drive.google.com/open?id=1LAy1eK8vIONzIWgcCEaVmhKPSj579zK5lrECf_tQT60)
 - if you overfitted and plunged several positions down on the private LB - no offense, it's life.
 Only private LB is used to calculate final credits (that's not true for baselines in A2, check instructions therein)